 When building an IT services portfolio, there’s no one-size-fits-all formula that can guarantee success.
 Instead, you must understand the various pricing options available to you.
 Examine the solutions in your technology stack, calculating the cost of delivering goods and services to clients, and evaluating your target margin and revenue goals.
 Only after completing this analysis can you identify which of the following models is the right fit for your business:

-MSP Pricing Models
+Managed Services Pricing Models

 Although many different models exist for pricing your managed services, the five most common approaches we see today are tiered, a la carte, all-inclusive, per device and per user.
 According to a recent survey we conducted with Spiceworks, here's a breakdown of each model's adoption rate among MSPs: